Skip to content

 The whole workflow above runs in 2 hours a week.
 Same time every week (Sunday morning works for most of our network), AI does the drafting, you do the sending and the personalisation.

-2. Personal-reply backlog (workflow 2)30 min5-10 replies sent personally, AI-drafted
+2. Personal-reply backlog30 min5-10 replies sent personally, AI-drafted

 What AI can’t do for fan growth

 2. Replace one real conversation.
 A 30-second DM exchange with a fan after a gig is worth more than 50 AI-drafted emails.
-Use AI to free up time for those conversations, not to replace them.

 3. Generate emotional truth.
 The post-gig email that lands hardest is the one where you describe a specific audience moment in a sentence only you could write.
-AI doesn’t have that sentence; you do.
-Write that bit yourself, every time.

 The £20/month fan-retention stack

-Mailchimp / Substack / Buttondown free tier£0 (up to ~500 subs)All three handle UK GDPR consent and city-tagging fine for indie scale.
-Pick by personal preference; don’t over-engineer this layer.
+Mailchimp / Substack / Buttondown free tier£0All three handle UK GDPR consent and city-tagging fine for indie scale.

 CapCut + Microsoft Designer (free)£0For the content-reuse workflow (Reels, IG posts).
-Zero need for paid alternatives at this scale.

 The take-home stack: ChatGPT Plus or Claude Pro at £20/mo + free tools for everything else.
-Skip “AI fan-engagement” platforms at £80-200/month — they’re wrappers, the auto-DM features they sell are exactly the trap from the section above, and your retention layer is better off without them.
+Skip “AI fan-engagement” platforms at £80-200/month: they’re wrappers, the auto-DM features they sell are exactly the trap from the section above, and your retention layer is better off without them.

 Where AI fan-growth ends and GigXchange begins

-AI handles the retention layer — segmentation, drafting, follow-ups.
+AI handles the retention layer: segmentation, drafting, follow-ups.
 It doesn’t solve the upstream question: which UK cities are worth focusing the retention effort on, and which venues will let me convert the local fans into ticketed gigs?

 Build the retention layer with AI.
 Convert it into bookings on GigXchange. £20/month + 2 hours a week, properly deployed, turns a streaming number into a fanbase that books gigs.
+Want to see exactly which metrics venues check when vetting your pitch?
+The AI for vetting acts guide shows the 6 red flags bookers look for, and every one of them maps to signals you’re building here.

 Have a fan-retention workflow we’ve missed?
 We refresh this post once a year and rely on UK artist feedback to keep the prompts current.
-Last refreshed at the date stamped above.

 Naumaan